Moby Doll's impact in scientific research: Brain

-Subsequent to Moby Doll's necropsy, Dr. Murray Newman and Dr. Patrick McGeer wrote, "The most striking organ was the brain.
+Subsequent to Moby Doll's necropsy, Newman and McGeer wrote, "The most striking organ was the brain.
 It weighed 6450 g., a remarkable size for the animal."
-(A human brain weighs 1350 grams on average.)
+(For comparison, a human brain weighs 1350 grams on average.)

-McGeer was excited by this brain.
-It gave evidence of "what researchers have long suspected—killer whales depend more on sound and balance for navigating than they do on sight."
-He said, "It was a huge auditory nerve and a very large cortex.
-The optic nerve," he said, "was smaller than the auditory nerve, just the reverse of humans who depend more on sight than on other senses."
-The juvenile orca's brain amazed Dr. Paul Spong when it was given to him in 1969.
-"It presented a higher density of convolutions" than a human brain—"a feature often used to distinguish human intelligence."
+McGeer said this brain gave evidence of "what researchers have long suspected—killer whales depend more on sound and balance for navigating than they do on sight.
+It was a huge auditory nerve and a very large cortex.
+The optic nerve was smaller than the auditory nerve, just the reverse of humans who depend more on sight than on other senses."
+When the juvenile orca's brain was given to Paul Spong in 1969, “the young scientist was dumbfounded.
+Not only was the organ much larger than a human brain, but it presented a higher density of convolutions [gyrification]—a feature often used to distinguish human intelligence.
+Moreover, the neocortex was immense, particularly the portion devoted to the processing of sound…Indeed, for a scientist attuned to cerebral structure, the brain of Moby Doll was an epiphany.”

 Skin lesions

 After a month at Jericho, Moby Doll's skin developed lesions which soon spread all over his body.
 Lab tests on scrapings established that they were due to a fungus.
 This fungus would not grow in the salinity of ocean water, but Moby Doll's seapen was in water with the low salinity of the Fraser River delta.
-Though copper sulfate was applied daily to his body, the lesions continued "to advance with extreme rapidity in the week prior to death."
-The dermatologist at the necropsy "said the fungus condition was superficial and could not cause death."
+Though copper sulfate was applied daily to his body, the lesions continued "to advance with extreme rapidity in the week prior to death," wrote Newman and McGeer.
+The dermatologist at the necropsy said, "the fungus condition was superficial and could not cause death."